-Even worse for each of my friends, none of them were “the talent” in their particular business.
-They were great support players all, but none were the driving force that made their business move…that drove company revenues higher.
+Worse for each of my friends, none of them is or can be the talent in their particular business.
+They are great support players all, but none are the driving force that makes their business move…who drives company revenues higher.

 What’s my point?
 To brighten your mood?
 I’d like to, but you don’t need me for that…

 My point is you have to ask yourself if you’re the talent in your business… whatever that business may be.

 If you’re not, you should make it your business to create a backup plan…quickly.

 If you are, you should make it your business to create a backup plan…quickly.